 - Our Military Insert, a page of full-color display ads on the inside cover of Military Family magazine, went to 400,000 people at 220 military bases and facilities in the U.S. More than three quarters are handed to people as they enter commissaries on these bases.

-- Last fall we began a new option in the DC area, with the DC CFC now accounting for nearly half of all CFC giving (vs. 29% in 2017).
-We did a half page, full color display ad in a section that was wrapped around the Post on Giving Tuesday, which means it was seen by every Post subscriber (137,000).
-It was also part of the Post's digital “print edition,” which has 185,000 daily readers.
+- Our "Why should I support your work?" display ad was a full page in a section that wrapped around The Washington Post on Giving Tuesday, which means it was seen by every Post subscriber (122,000+) as they opened their newspapers on the biggest day of the year for charitable giving.
+It was also part of the Post's digital “print edition,” which has more than 1150,000 daily readers.

 Does being in our guides and other options make a difference?